percona/everest-doc/docs/secure/Idp_integration.md

 ## Configure OIDC on Percona Everest side

-You can configure OIDC on the Percona side using the Percona Everest CLI or the wizard.
+You can configure OIDC on the Percona side using the flag or the wizard.

 Configuring OIDC using the flag: